blockspacer/flex_docs/blog/_docs/about.md

 ## Metaprogramming

-Metaprogramming is an “art” of writing programs to treat other programs as their data.
+Metaprogramming is an art of writing programs to treat other programs as their data.
 This means that a program could generate, read, analyse, and transform code or even itself to achieve a certain solution.

 ## Dependency manager for flextool plugins

 We recommend conan - a crossplatform dependency manager for C++.

-It can be used to install both flextool and all plugins required by flextool into your build folder of your project.
+It can be used to install both flextool and all plugins required by flextool into build folder.

 conan also allows to provide important information in each `conan package`: